-Unbundled Charges: This is when a group of tests are billed individually, when they should have been billed together.
+Unbundled Charges: This is when a group of tests is billed individually when they should have been billed together.
 Surgical procedures and tests frequently consist of several parts.
 For instance, you could have received a cervical MRI and a lumbar MRI.
-A hospital or MRI facility can bill $1,200 for each MRI if they were done at different times, however, if they were performed on the same day the total amount that the facility will be paid by an insurance company may be only $1,400 or $1,800 instead of $2,400.
-Many times, MRI’s will be scheduled on different days, frequently one day after the other, in order to bill at the higher rate.
+A hospital or MRI facility can bill $1,200 for each MRI if they were done at different times, however, if they were performed on the same day, the total amount that the facility will be paid by an insurance company may be only $1,400 or $1,800 instead of $2,400.
+Many times, MRIs will be scheduled on different days, frequently one day after the other, in order to bill at a higher rate.
 Do not allow a hospital or MRI facility to charge you the full price if they did this.
-An example of a procedure could be where you fractured two fingers and you were charged the full price to set each finger individually, instead of the full price to set one finger and a discounted price for the second finger.
+An example of a procedure could be where you fractured two fingers, and you were charged the full price to set each finger individually instead of the full price to set one finger and a discounted price for the second finger.

-Up Selling: This occurs when a doctor orders a generic drug which is readily available, but the hospital provides you with a more costly brand name drug without your knowledge or consent and bills you for the more costly medication.
-Since you are not an expert at determining whether or not a drug use generic and you may not have even been in a mental condition to make that determination; your doctor ordered the generic drug; and it was readily available in the hospital drug store, you are not responsible for the increased charge.
+Up Selling: This occurs when a doctor orders a generic drug that is readily available, but the hospital provides you with a more costly brand-name drug without your knowledge or consent and bills you for the more costly medication.
+When upselling occurs, you are not responsible for the increased charge because:

-Fraudulent Coding often called Up Coding: Hospitals may change the charge for a lower cost service or medication to one that’s more costly.
-For instance, a doctor may order a generic drug, but the hospital “accidentally” bills the patient for a much more expensive brand name drug when the generic is actually provided.
-If done intentionally, this is fraud.
+Fraudulent Coding, often called Up Coding: Hospitals may change the charge for a lower-cost service or medication to one that’s more costly.
+For instance, a doctor may order a generic drug, but the hospital “accidentally” bills the patient for a much more expensive brand-name drug when the generic is actually provided.
+If done intentionally, this is a fraud.
 Where this occurs several times on one bill or occurs with multiple patients, this could constitute intent.

 Keystroke error: A computer operator accidentally hits the wrong key on a keyboard which can result in an incorrect charge or a charge for a service you didn’t get.